f4T1H21/HackTheBox-Writeups/Boxes/Tentacle/README.md

 [j.nakazawa@srv01 tmp]$
 ```

-Here you can see we are in the group of `squid`, we can write and execute the content of `/var/log/squid`.<br>
+Here you can see we are in the group of `squid`, we can write and execute the content of `/var/log/squid`.
+So if we put something into `/var/log/squid` it'll be copied to `/home/admin`.
+It may take a long or a short time depending on the size of the directory.<br><br>
 The initial idea was copying our public ssh key to `/home/admin/.ssh/authorized_keys`, but after further testing I came out to the conclusion that it is not allowed/enabled.

 Hmm let's think about the clue, you remember what was it?
 Yeah, you're right it is literally: `Kerberos`<br>